mozey/gaudit/README.md

 ## Specifying table names and primary keys

 By default all the target database tables are audited.
-To override this use the config file:
+To override this use the config file

     {
         "target": {